icfpcontest2020/dockerfiles/README.md

 To submit code for ICFPC 2020, please:

 1. Create a *private* Git repository that is accessible from the Internet.
-You are free to choose any cloud-based repository hosting like GitHub, BitBucket, GitLab, etc. We recommend using GitLab, because its free plan allows unlimited private repositories with unlimited collaborators.
+You are free to choose any cloud-based repository hosting like GitHub, BitBucket, GitLab, etc. We recommend using GitHub or GitLab because their free plans allow unlimited private repositories with unlimited collaborators.
 This way you can use a single repository to collaborate on your code and to submit it.
-Please, refer to GitLab [documentation](https://docs.gitlab.com/ee/gitlab-basics/create-project.html) to learn more.
+Please, refer to [GitHub](https://help.github.com/en/github/getting-started-with-github/create-a-repo) or [GitLab](https://docs.gitlab.com/ee/gitlab-basics/create-project.html) documentation to learn more.
 2. Copy clone URL of your new repository and use it to register your team on the ICFPC web site.
-You should select the SSH clone option, so your URL looks like this: `git@gitlab.com:teamname/reponame.git`.
+You should select the SSH clone option, so your URL looks like this: `git@github.com:teamname/reponame.git`.
 3. Get your personal SSH key from your team's profile on the ICFPC web site.
 Grant read access for that key to your repository.
-If you're using GitLab, this option is available under Settings → CI / CD → Deploy Keys.
-Please, refer to GitLab [documentation](https://docs.gitlab.com/ee/ssh/#deploy-keys) to learn more.
+If you're using GitHub, this option is available under Settings → Deploy keys (see [documentation](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) to learn more).
+If you're using GitLab, this option is available under Settings → CI / CD → Deploy Keys (see [documentation](https://docs.gitlab.com/ee/ssh/#deploy-keys) to learn more).
 4. Create a branch called `submission` in your repository.
 You can also create additional optional branches called `submissions/*` if you need.
 Only the code from these branches (not `master`!) will be considered as a submission.
 You can use other branches as you like, e.g. for active development.

 ## Docker images